 Started in 1955 by Lucille and Emmet Baer, the Rogers flea market developed from a small barn sale and a restaurant into the nowadays 250 acres market with over 1,600 vendor spaces and 50,000 visitors every week.

 Also known as Rogers Community Auction, the Rogers flea market takes place every Friday, in a small town about an hour and a half away from Pittsburgh, Ohio.
-The Rogers flea market keeps featuring as a top preference in Ohio and an award winning market, while attracting people from neighboring states as well.
+The Rogers flea market keeps featuring as a top destination in Ohio and an award-winning market that attracts people from neighbouring states as well.
+After all, Rogers Flea Market is also considered one of the top 20 flea markets in the United States!

 The Rogers flea market has one of the most cherished fresh produce and meat markets around the area, but lovely antiques are ready to be found and given a home by vintage enthusiasts.